Knowledge Rumination for Pre-trained Language Models: Experiments

+We choose RoBERTa\_large \cite{Liu2019RoBERTaAR} and DeBERTa\_large~\cite{he2021deberta} as our backbone models for moderately sized language models and compare performance with the following strong external knowledge-enhanced approaches: \textbf{QA-GNN} \cite{yasunaga-etal-2021-qa}, \textbf{GreaseLM} \cite{Zhang2022GreaseLMGR} and \textbf{Dragon} \cite{Yasunaga2022DeepBL}.
+More details about baseline models can be seen in Appendix~\ref{append:baseline}.
 For the tasks in the GLUE benchmark, in addition to RoBERTa\_large, we compare our model with a prompt learning method, LM-BFF~\cite{gao-etal-2021-making}.
 LM-BFF proposes a prompt-based finetuning method and a refined strategy for dynamically and selectively incorporating demonstrations into each context.
 In our paper, we simply use the human-curated prompt (provided by LM-BFF) and leverage RoBERTa\_large as the backbone.

-For the LLM (>10B), we use the GPT-3 (175B) and OPT-13B as the basic models and mainly test commonsense reasoning tasks.